 An obvious way to achieve this global setting is to omit the assumption that the quadrics are split, or non-ruled, respectively.
 Intuitively, possible additional examples are expected to satisfy the property that all quadrics are isomorphic.
 However, we here consider the most general situation in which the quadrics not only can be non-isomorphic, they also need not have the same Witt index (but inherent to the axioms is the property that all quadrics span a subspace of equal dimension).
 In this most general setup, we show that only the aforementioned varieties occur.
-This yields a very neat and complete characterization of the varieties of the second row of the Freudenthal-Tits Magic Square.
+This yields a very neat and complete geometric characterization of the varieties of the second row of the Freudenthal-Tits Magic Square.
+It is also an example of how simple geometric axioms give rise to a class of more advanced algebraic objects with a large symmetry group, notably containing (isotropic forms of) algebraic groups of exceptional type.

-There are two reasons why we are now able to prove the current Main Theorem although it was already stated as a conjecture in [18].
-The first one is that an approach to include degenerate quadrics in the picture in [8] generated a new little technique, which seems to work particularly well in our setting.
-Roughly, it is demonstrated in Lemmas 4.1 and 4.2.
-The second reason is that we now have at our disposal a classification of parapolar spaces which are so-called 0-lacunary [6, 7], see Definition 3.6.
+There are two reasons why we are now able to prove the current Main Theorem although it was already stated as a conjecture in [21].
+The first one is that an approach to include degenerate quadrics in the picture in [10] generated a new technique, which seems to work particularly well in our setting.
+Roughly, it is demonstrated in Lemmas 5.1 and 5.2.
+The second reason is that we now have at our disposal a classification of parapolar spaces which are so-called 0-lacunary [8, 9], see Definition 4.6.
 We use that result in a crucial way.